Examples library

 Why it works

-• Seamless integration: Embedded tips feel like a natural part of the UI, avoiding distractions or spammy experiences.
+- Seamless integration: Embedded tips feel like a natural part of the UI - unlike floating tooltips, they render inline without interrupting the user.

 The embedded tips could be a simple bit of text, a banner, a card with video and links, or a carousel with many images.
 They can be used individually, or since they’re embedded, they can be combined with checklists and as a part of a multi-step workflow.